Stars tie game late, beat Red Wings in OT - NewsBreak

 Bertuzzi collected a pass from Lucas Raymond at the side of the Dallas net.
 He attempted a pass, but the puck bounced off a sliding Lindell and deflected into the net for his 19th goal.

 After Dallas pulled its goalie for an extra skater, Robertson scored from the slot with 1:03 remaining to tie the score.
-Hintz and Seguin set up the goal.
+Hintz and Pavelski set up the goal.

 Comments / 0

-Note: EditorsNote: removes repeated ninth and 10th grafs; changes to “Pavelski” in last graf